Mitigating Disparate Impact of Differentially Private Learning through Bounded Adaptive Clipping: Experimental results

 For image recognition, we use ResNet-18 \citep{resnet}, implemented in Timm \citep{rw2019timm}, with Batch Normalization replaced by Group Normalization \citep{wu_group_2020} as is standard in DP training \citep{maaten_trade-offs_2020}.
 We also include a simple two-layer convolutional neural network (CNN); see \Cref{sec:app-implementation-details} for details.
 For tabular datasets, we adopt logistic regression.

-\paragraph{Datasets} We use two image datasets and two tabular datasets in the evaluations:
+\paragraph{Datasets and pre-processing} We use three image datasets and two tabular datasets in the evaluations.
+Moreover, we describe the preprocessing steps applied to ensure compatibility with our evaluation objectives.

 \textit{Fashion MNIST} \citep{xiao2017fashion} contains grayscale images of fashion items from 10 balanced categories.
 The dataset includes 60,000 training samples and 10,000 test samples.
-This task is particularly challenging due to visual similarity between certain classes, leading to frequent misclassifications.
+This task involves visually similar classes, which often lead to misclassifications.
+This dataset is chosen to study scenarios where some classes are confusable due to feature overlap.
+Notably, the ``Pullover'', ``Coat'', and ``Shirt'' classes have the highest false positive and false negative rates.
+This dataset is balanced across classes, making it suitable for evaluating how adaptive clipping mechanisms handle class-specific confusion.

-\textit{Skewed MNIST} \citep{lecun2010mnist,bagdasaryan2019differential} In the skewed MNIST dataset \citep{bagdasaryan2019differential,xu2021dpsgdfair}, class 8 is artificially subsampled to 10\% of its original size, leaving approximately 600 samples in the training set, compared to 6,000 samples for the other classes.
+\textit{Skewed MNIST} \citep{lecun2010mnist,bagdasaryan2019differential} In the skewed MNIST dataset \citep{bagdasaryan2019differential,xu2021dpsgdfair}, class 8 is artificially subsampled to 9\% of its original size, leaving approximately 600 samples in the training set, compared to 6,000 samples for the other classes.
+Skewed MNIST is utilized to investigate scenarios where certain groups are underrepresented.
+Specifically, following prior work \citep{bagdasaryan2019differential, xu2021dpsgdfair, misalignment}, we create an imbalanced training set by sampling only about 10\% of the examples from class 8, while retaining the standard (balanced) test set.
+The protected feature in this dataset is the class label, which allows us to study disparate impact across different classes.